Must see in Granada: discover the best viewpoints

 carvajales vistas

 Placed in the Albaicin neighborhood (the Moorish area), you get there by walking through its typical narrow streets and alleys.
-While addressing Carvajales viewpoint, you will be surrounded bv the essence of the Albaicin: cobbled floors and subtle tea scents embrace you.
-Once there, you will see the Alhambra, the Vela Tower and Generalife gardens.
+While addressing Carvajales’ viewpoint, you will be surrounded by the essence of the Albaicin: cobbled floors and subtle tea scents embrace you.
+Once there, you will see the Alhambra, the Vela Tower, and the Generalife gardens.
 In addition, crowds are avoided since it is one of those secret spots that mostly locals know.
 You can visit it as part of our Essential Granada Private tour.

 San Cristobal viewpoint